84FDF9EA-D929-4F32-8AC1-C687CA75EC74

 North Carolina Online Learning

 Whether your child wants to accelerate his or her learning or needs a quieter environment in which to focus, you may be interested in giving virtual school a try.
-Free, full-time online learning options available to families statewide include North Carolina Virtual Academy and North Carolina Cyber Academy, both of which serve grades K-12.
+Free, full-time online learning options available to families statewide include North Carolina Virtual Academy North Carolina Virtual Public School, and North Carolina Cyber Academy, which serve grades K-12.

 Additionally, middle school and high school students may enroll in online courses part-time via North Carolina Virtual Public School.
 Especially in rural districts, some students use North Carolina Virtual to take classes not offered at their local school, such as an Advanced Placement class, STEM class, or alternative class.
 Public school students interested in attending North Carolina Virtual Public School should connect with their school’s e-learning advisor, since enrollment takes place through local schools and North Carolina Virtual Public School does not grant diplomas.
 Students not enrolled in public schools may be required to pay tuition.